arangodb/arangodb/Documentation/UserManual/Foxx.md

     $ arangod --javascript.dev-app-path /home/user/apps /tmp/fancy_db

 This will start the ArangoDB server in a **development mode** using the directory `/home/user/apps` as the workspace and `/tmp/fancy_db` as your database directory.
-Production application are installed using the Foxx manager and should not be changed.
 In development mode the server automatically monitors the workspace and detects any change made to the files.
+Production application are installed using the Foxx manager and changes will not be reloaded automatically.

 Replace `/home/user/apps` with the apps path that you initially created.
 This is the path that you created the `my_app` directory in.
 Replace `/tmp/fancy_db`